fairtracks/fairtracks.net/content/pages/index/index-03-data-providers.md

 ---
 title: Overview for Data providers/Stewards
-type: related_content
+type: relevant_sections
-refLists: [topics, standards, services, code]
+pages: [topics, standards, services, code]
 ---

 FAIRtracks propose a clear and useful data model aimed at capturing the essential information that